k0staa/k0staa.github.io/_posts/2021-02-21-flutter-spring-kotlin-web.markdown

 We indicate in it the Dockerfile that we want to use and needed VS Code extensions which we will also use during development.
 There is also `postCreateCommand` which runs `flutter pub get` command (install packages) after container is created.
 There are many more configuration options - take a look at the documentation on the page I mentioned above.
 To run the docker configuration using the extension, click the green icon in the lower left corner of VS Code:
 ![VS_Code_remote_containers_img]({{ site.url }}/assets/images/vs_code_remote_containers.png)
 There is no difference when developing with Visual Studio Code Remote - Containers extension.
-If, for example, we want to run the Flutter application in debug mode, all we have to do is install the Dart Debug Extension in Chrome and run the application using following launch command:
+If, for example, we want to run the Flutter application in debug mode, all we have to do is install the Dart Debug Extension in Chrome.
+To run the application use following launch command:

 ```sh
 flutter run -d web-server --web-port $FLUTTER_WEB_PORT
 ```

+`FLUTTER_WEB_PORT` is set to 8090 in `Dockerfile_dev` so if you use VS Code extension then your application will start using this port.

 If you want to debug please use the added launch configuration:
 ```json
 {